the-invariant/the-invariant.github.io/README.md

 # The Invariant

-branch for checking local Jekyll 3 preview compatibility.
+branch for checking local bootstrap 3.3.7 compatibility.